rhaversen/Diecup-2/README.md

 ## Turn Mechanics

 1. **Roll Phase**: Roll all available dice (starting with 5)
-2. **Selection Phase**: Choose valid dice combinations:
+2. **Selection Phase**: Pick a target number (1–12):
-    - **Numbers 1-6**: Select a single die matching the number directly
+    - **Numbers 1-6**: Take all dice showing that face.
-    - **Numbers 7-12**: Select any two dice whose sum equals the target number
+    - **Numbers 7-12**: Take all available disjoint pairs summing to that number.
-    - **Note**: You must collect all available dice for the number you initially selected in a roll.
+    - **Note**: Once chosen, you must stick with this target for every subsequent roll in the turn.
+You must collect all available dice for the number you initially selected in a roll.
 You cant leave any dice with the same value as the number you selected in a roll.

-3. **Scoring**: Add 1 point to the corresponding number on the scoreboard
+3. **Scoring**: Score points equal to the number of dice or pair of dice collected for that slot.
-4. **Continue**: Remove selected dice and roll the remaining dice
+4. **Continue**: Remove collected dice and reroll the remaining.
-5. **Repeat**: Roll the remaining dice, and keep collecting points until no valid combinations can be made or all dice are used.
+5. **Repeat**: Repeat steps 2–4 until no valid combination remains or all dice are used.
 You can only select dice that match the number you initially selected in a turn.
 For example, if you select the number 3, you can only collect dice with the value of 3 in that roll.

 ## Special Rules